Boat Insurance 101: What Does It Cover?

 The water has something to offer everyone.
 You might love being on the open ocean where you can see the curve of the planet, or you enjoy kicking back in a small boat on a lake with a fishing line in the water.
 And then there are those who enjoy watersports–water skiing, jet skis, speed boats, etc. What’s not to love?

 No matter how you get out on the water, it’s important to make sure you’re covered with the proper boat insurance.
 Otherwise, you could be on the line for some pretty big expenses in the event of an accident between property damage, injuries, and legal fees, the bills can add up quickly.

 Thankfully, boat insurance gives you the peace of mind you need to take out your boat with confidence.
-Here are answers to some of the most common questions about boat insurance.
+Here are answers to some of the most common questions about what boat insurance cover.